 - Get insurance – You can never predict accidents.
 Paying a bit of money so that you won’t have to worry about the possibility of incurring medical bills, the cost of losing expensive gear, or suffering from trip cancellations is a wise move.

 - Check your bank statement – Check your bank statement after you come home from your vacation and review the transactions thoroughly.
-Check for discrepancies like additional charges that you are not familiar with or transactions that you did not make.
-Ensure that your card has not been tampered with during your travels and it continues to be secure.
+Check for discrepancies like additional charges that you are not familiar with.

 - Lastly, don’t buy things you don’t need!
 You don’t need things.
 Just make great memories!